 6+ Content Marketing Metrics to Measure Success

-Content is a tactic used across industries to create awareness and educate audiences, but many organizations are still figuring out how to truly measure success.
+Content is a tactic used across industries to create awareness and educate audiences, but many organizations are still figuring out how to truly success.

-According to the Content Marketing Institute’s 2020 research, a promising 80% of respondents do use to measure performance, but that number drops to 65% when asked if they have KPIs to measure performance, and even further to 43% when asked if they measure content marketing ROI.
+According to the Content Marketing Institute’s 2020 research, a promising 80% of respondents do use metrics to measure performance, but that number drops to 65% when asked if they have KPIs to measure performance, and even further to 43% when asked if they measure content marketing ROI.

 As any marketer will tell you, the time and resources required to drive success with content marketing are significant.
 Production is only one piece of the puzzle you need to consider costs related to creating the strategy, distributing and promoting the final product, and associated software as well.